START SCHOOL LATER

 Success Stories

-If you have a success story to share, please LET US KNOW!
-And if you see our information is out-of-date or inaccurate, please let us know as well.
+If you have a success story to share or see any information is out-of-date, please let us know!

 At Start School Later, we don't consider any story a complete success if any student of any age is required to be in class before 8 a.m. or middle and high school students required to be in class before 8:30 a.m.
 However, we also consider progress to be a kind of success story.
 We cannot let the perfect be the enemy of the good.